jabedhasan21/Notes/Docker/setup.md

 + To know IP addresses of VM: `docker-machine env myvm1`

 + You can also search for images directly from the command line using `docker search`.

++ `docker attach` will let you connect to your Docker container, but this isn't really the same thing as  ssh.
+If your container is running a webserver, for example, `docker attach` will probably connect you to the stdout of the web server process.
+It won't necessarily give you a shell.

++ The `docker exec` command is let you ssh the container ; this will let you run arbitrary commands inside an existing container.
+For example: `docker exec -it <mycontainer> bash`

 ## Get Started